Sinopharm's COVID-19 vaccine 79% effective, seeks approval in China

 CNBG, a subsidiary of state-backed China National Pharmaceutical Group (Sinopharm), has another vaccine in late-stage trials and both have been approved for emergency use in China even as studies have not been completed.

-Reporting by Roxanne Liu, Miyoung Kim and Ryan Woo; Editing by Clarence Fernandez & Simon Cameron-Moore
+Reporting by Roxanne Liu, Miyoung Kim and Ryan Woo; Editing by Simon Cameron-Moore, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.